General Regulations

 It is unlawful to

-1. hunt big game with any weapon other than:
+1. Hunt big game with any weapon other than:

 • a bow or cross-bow, and arrow or bolt, that are lawful for hunting big game (see page 42),